primer/brand/.changeset/pretty-hairs-bake.md

 '@primer/brand-primitives': patch
 ---

-Update inner spacing values for RiverBreakout
+Add inner spacing values for RiverBreakout.
+Uses 64px in desktop, 48px in tablet and 40px in mobile.

+`--brand-RiverBreakout-spacing-inner`